worldline/angular-training/docs/src/directives/README.md

 There are three types of directives:
 - Components which are directives with a template (`@Component` inherits from `@Directive`)
 - Attribute directives which change the appearance or behavior of an element
-- Structural directive which change the DOM layout by adding and removing DOM elements
+- Structural directives which change the DOM layout by adding and removing DOM elements

 **Quizz: Which built-in directives are attribute directives and which are structural directives?**